 Due to the unpredictable and short-term nature of these risks, a financial analysis has not been completed.
+In the past, the company has had to temporarily shut-in production due to flooding and wildfires.

 These risks are largely unpredictable and uncontrollable, however Baytex does have contingencies in place to reroute production to sales via trucks and rail if required.
 In addition, Baytex participates in wildfire control and emergency response planning.
+The company has business interruption insurance for key infrastructure and property insurance coverage on larger facilities.